-On this day in 1957, Laura Ingalls Wilder, author of the best-selling “Little House” series of children’s novels based on her childhood on the American frontier, dies at age 90 in Mansfield, Missouri.
+On February 10, 1957, Laura Ingalls Wilder, author of the best-selling “Little House” series of children’s novels based on her childhood on the American frontier, dies at age 90 in Mansfield, Missouri.

 Laura Elizabeth Ingalls was born in a log cabin near Pepin, Wisconsin, on February 7, 1867, the second of Charles and Caroline Quiner Ingalls’ four daughters.
 As a child, she lived with her family in Indian Territory in Kansas, as well as in farming communities in Minnesota and Iowa.
 In the late 1870s, the Ingalls moved to Dakota Territory, settling in present-day De Smet, South Dakota.
 Laura Ingalls worked as a school teacher in the area, starting in her teens, and in 1885, married Almanzo Wilder, a local homesteader 10 years her senior.
 In 1886, the couple had a daughter; their only other child, a son, died shortly after his birth in 1889.